 There is a deeper story that lives underneath the surface story of your struggle, and this story is both more true and more merciful.
 It's this story that I help midwife into being.
 There is so much beauty - and so much tenderness - that lives in and underneath our struggles.

-Growing human(kind)ness, the name of my website, means to embrace our human struggles with a soft heart - and to allow ourselves to be softened by them.
+Growing human(kind)ness, the name of my website, means to soften self criticism and shame, and to claim the wholeness that is our birthright.
 This work arose from two things - from my own experience with 20 years of multiple eating disorders, chronic depression and anxiety, and from bearing witness to others' stories of challenge, growth and rebirth.

 I write books, essays, and courses, teach classes, and speak to groups.